atmajs/ClassJS/README.md

 	})

-// To perform more complex queries, use $query of MongoDB User
+// To perform more complex queries, use $query from MongoDB API User
 	.fetch({
 		$query:{